Inverness Tool Library Privacy Statement

 - phone number,

-- and year of birth
+- and year of birth.

-You can view their Privacy Notice here: https://myturn.com/privacy/
+You can view their Privacy Notice here: https://myTurn.com/privacy/

 We also ask for a proof of address and a proof of ID to check that the information you’ve already provided is accurate, but we don’t keep copies of these in our files.

-We will only process that information to send you information related to your participation in that event, class or workshop.
+We will only process that information to send you information related to your participation in the event, class or workshop.
 For example, we may send reminders or further details about the event you’re going to attend, or an invitation to send us feedback about the class you’ve just attended.

 How will your information be kept?